 The Sun's mahadasha lasts six years; Saturn's lasts nineteen.
 The disparity itself encodes the story.
 When a Sun mahadasha is followed by a Saturn antardasha, the native often feels that the recognition that finally arrived in the previous period is now being asked to mature, to take a heavier and more responsible form.
 When the order is reversed, with a Saturn period giving way to a Sun period, the long winter of patient work tends to release into a sudden visible chapter of recognition.
 Most chart readers pay close attention to the joins between these two periods, because the transitions tend to mark turning points the native remembers for life.

 The same logic applies in transit.
-The most consequential chapters of the Sun-Saturn relationship in any life often coincide with periods when transiting Saturn aspects the natal Sun, or when transiting Sun moves through the sign occupied by natal Saturn.
-These are not "bad" times, despite their reputation.
-They are the windows in which the father-son quarrel is asked, again, to find a working compromise.
+The most consequential chapters of the Sun-Saturn relationship in a life often coincide with periods when transiting Saturn aspects the natal Sun.
+Smaller annual activations can also be felt when the transiting Sun moves through the sign occupied by natal Saturn.
+These are not simply "bad" times, despite their reputation.
+They are windows in which the father-son quarrel is asked, again, to find a working compromise.

 Sade Sati and the Saturn Return